Love Won't Wait: Background

 Following the release of her fifth studio album, Erotica (1992), Madonna and her producer Shep Pettibone continued writing more songs in the same vein as present in the album.
 However, she later abandoned the project and collaborated with record producers Dallas Austin and Nellee Hooper to create Bedtime Stories, her sixth studio album, released in 1994.
 Many of the songs from the writing sessions with Pettibone were not included and remained as demos.
+Madonna's demo would later be leaked online and then included on the 2025 release Bedtime Stories:The Untold Chapter.
 In the meantime, Gary Barlow wanted to release his debut album, Open Road, to coincide with his first single, "Forever Love".
 However, he wanted to continue recording songs for the album.
 He came across one of Madonna's demos called "Love Won't Wait" and decided to record it, after shortening the lyrics.

 Barlow's manager, Simon Fuller, chose Stephen Lipson to produce the song, seeing his success with 1980s artists like Grace Jones and Frankie Goes to Hollywood.
 Although the song did not sound like what Barlow would usually record, he nevertheless explained in an interview: "It took me a while to get my interpretation right because Madonna had written from a female point of view.
 It's not the kind of song I would write myself.
 But as soon as I heard it, I thought 'This is a hit'."
 A dance-pop song, "Love Won't Wait" is set in the time signature of common time with a tempo of 120 beats per minute.
 Barlow's voice spans between the nodes of C♯m and A_{3} and has a basic chord progression of C–A–B–C♯m in the pre-chorus and E–B–D–A–C–E–A–C♯m in the chorus.